davidpomerenke/alphabetify/readme.md

   - Etc. pp. The crucial point is that at each step where an additional rule group is used, the rules have to be sorted again.

 - There is a separate folder for each source language in the `alphabets/build` folder.

+### Note on transliteration

+- The aim of the transliteration is not to achieve phonetic equivalence, but rather to establish a simple set of one-to-one (or a-few-to-one) character matchings: I believe this is the easiest way for the reader to spot patterns and to memorize the new alphabet.

+- However, when there are script-specific concepts which could not be expressed by such simple non-phonetic matchings, phonetics may be taken into account.

+  **E. g.:** the ancient greek *Omega* would probably be omitted in a simple non-phonetic matching, and the English *O* would be matched with *Omikron*.
+But the reader also wants to learn the letter *Omega*.
+A replacement rule set which distinguishes *Omikron* from *Omega* must take phonetics into account.

+  Deriving phonetics from written input text works to different degrees for different input languages.
+While in some rough rules can be established for German, there often appear to be almost no rules for English.
+That is sad.

+- It is aimed to achieve a balance between keeping the rule set small, and introducing special phonetics-related concepts in a sufficiently accurate way.